AndresPineda-CySec/WireShark-PCAP-Analysis-1/README.md

 <br />
 <h3 align="center">Conclusion:</h3>
 <p align="center">
-Through my investigation, I discovered the Infected host whose IP is 10.1.17.215, MAC address is 00:d0:b7:26:4a:74, the hostname is DESKTOP-L8C5GSJ, and Windows account user name is shutchenson.
-I also found the three IP addresses acting as C2 servers: 45.125.66.32, 45.125.66.252, and 5.252.153.241.
-I found the IP of a fake Google authenticator website and the domain name, which were 82.221.136.26 and authenticatoor.org.
-I also determined that the IP was only used for downloading the malicious file and not for any exfiltration.
-I also examined other IP addresses that were communicating with the infected host to see if any other data was leaked, which there wasn't any.<br />
+Through my investigation, I identified the infected host with the IP address 10.1.17.215, MAC address 00:d0:b7:26:4a:74, hostname DESKTOP-L8C5GSJ, and Windows account username shutchenson.
+Additionally, I uncovered three command and control (C2) servers communicating with the compromised machine: 45.125.66.32, 45.125.66.252, and 5.252.153.241.
+I also discovered a malicious phishing domain, authenticatoor.org, hosted at 82.221.136.26, which was masquerading as a Google Authenticator website.
+Network traffic analysis confirmed that this IP was used solely for downloading the malicious payload, with no evidence of data exfiltration.
+Furthermore, I examined other IP addresses communicating with the infected host to assess potential data leaks and found no indications of further compromise.<br />
-My recommendation for this organization would be to immediately isolate both internal machines, 10.1.17.215 and 10.1.17.2, from the rest of the network.
-Preserve any evidence by following the order of volatility.
-I also recommend Employee training.<br />
+My recommendation for the organization is to immediately isolate the affected machines, 10.1.17.215 and 10.1.17.2, from the network to prevent further spread of the potential threat.
+This includes disabling network interfaces, revoking access permissions, and monitoring for any residual connections that may indicate persistence or ongoing malicious activity.
+Additionally, forensic evidence must be preserved by following the order of volatility and prioritizing the collection of live memory, system logs, and active network connections before capturing disk images.
+This ensures that crucial evidence is not lost and allows for a thorough investigation into the root cause of the compromise.
+Lastly, employee security awareness training should be implemented to reduce human-related security risks.
+Training should focus on recognizing phishing attempts, handling suspicious files, and following proper cybersecurity protocols to prevent similar incidents in the future..<br />